Alternative Licensure Programs

 Alternative Licensures Offered

-Dominican University offers alternative licensure programs in the following areas; all are PDFs unless otherwise indicated:
+Dominican University offers alternative licensure programs in the following areas; all are PDFs and open in a new window unless otherwise indicated:

 Have questions about the curriculum or course listings in the links above?
 Request information